Thursday, December 31, 2015

 Our cruise ship, the MS Viking Star, in port in Helsini, Finland

-days before one of her engines failed.
+a few days before one of her engines failed.
 It was using the

 latest high-tech power system and despite the crew's best